liaud77/udemy/Jordan-Stanchev---Instructor's-Example.md

 | Task | Use it to provide instructional information, answering the question "How to do this?" |
 | Reference | Use it to provide additional information, such as a table with reference values, or additional information |
 ## Concept
+### Short Summary
+_In this section provide a brief summary of the conceptual information you plan to provide.
+This should allow the users to understand what they will find on this page._
+### Detailed Overview
+_In this section provide the details related to your conceptual conceptual information.
+This should allow the users to deep dive into understanding the concept.
+Use appropriate graphic or a video files to explain the details._
+### Example
+_In this section provide an example of the conceptual information you plan to provide.
+A specific example often helps your users better understand a concept._

 ## Task
 ## Reference